htutuncu/C-Programming-Algorithm/README.md

 parameter arrays are the same length but can assume that one array does not contain two copies of the same value.
 The result array should also contain no duplicate values.

+# Bubble Sort
+The bubble sort is another technique for sorting an array.
+A bubble sort com- pares adjacent array elements and exchanges their values if they are out of order.
+In this way, the smaller values “bubble” to the top of the array (toward element 0), while the larger values sink to the bottom of the array.
+After the first pass of a bubble sort, the last array element is in the correct position; after the second pass the last two elements are correct, and so on.
+Thus, after each pass, the unsorted portion of the array contains one less element.
+Write and test a function that implements this sorting method.